Atlanta Bicycle Laws

 In Atlanta, a bicycle is considered a vehicle, which means that motor vehicle laws that apply to cars, trucks, and tractor-trailers also apply to riding a bike on public roadways.
 In other words, that means that the uniform rules of the road also apply to people riding bicycles.

 In Atlanta, traffic laws apply to bicycle riders in a variety of ways.
-If you were injured in a recent biking accident, one of our skilled attorneys could discuss with you how these rules and regulations may impact the outcome of your case.
+If you were injured in a recent biking accident, one of our skilled Atlanta bicycle accident lawyers could discuss with you how these rules and regulations may impact the outcome of your case.

 How the State Address Bicycles